RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 ### Commodore 64

+- ❌ _Not supported_
 - ❌ libretro core: **VICE x64**
-  - NOTE: Joystick is in port 2 by default.
+  - Joystick is in port 2 by default.
 Use the JOY button on the virtual keyboard (select) to switch it to port 1.
   - Divided into separate cores (fast, accurate and SuperCPU).
-  - May 1st, 2022: A reset does not autorun the game.
+  - A reset does not autorun the game.
-- ⌛ BizHawk core: **C64Hawk**
+- ❌ BizHawk core: **C64Hawk**
-  - Testing
 - ❓ libretro core: **Frodo**

 ### ColecoVision